tadeohepperle/enum_bit_vector/README.md

-# EnumBitVector - Datatype storing a set of enum values as a 64-bit integer.
+# EnumBitVector - Datatype storing a set of enum values as a 64-bit integer
 ## Motivation:
 Often we want to store a set of flags/labels.
 For examples which super powers a super hero has, what permissions a user has, or what labels a food item posesses.
 All those use cases can be represented by a set of enums: